Citizen Builders

 Beautiful spaces should also be practical, durable, and comfortable.

-What You’ll See at the 2026 Parade of Homes
+What Visitors Experienced at the 2026 Parade of Homes

-Whether you’re drawn to the bold transformation in Millcreek or the quiet elegance of Yalecrest, we hope these homes inspire you to see what’s possible within your own space.
+Whether visitors were drawn to the bold transformation in Millcreek or the quiet elegance of Yalecrest, we hoped these homes showed what’s possible within any space.

-The 2026 Parade of Homes feels like a milestone for us, not because of the number of homes, but because of the stories they tell.
+The 2026 Parade of Homes was a milestone for us, not because of the number of homes, but because of the stories they told and the recognition that followed.
+One of our 2026 Parade homes won Best Interior and Curb Appeal, adding to our standing as a four-time Salt Lake Parade of Homes award winner for craftsmanship, best interior, and curb appeal.

-One home proves how transformative a full gut renovation and addition can be when done thoughtfully.
-The other shows how historic homes can be carefully elevated while preserving everything that makes them special.
+One home proved how transformative a full gut renovation and addition can be when done thoughtfully.
+The other showed how historic homes can be carefully elevated while preserving everything that makes them special.